-• Complete the implementation of all recommendations issued by the Audit, Compliance and Risk Committee, and take all necessary measures to maintain compliance with the same.

-- Fully comply with the requirements of the Governance Code and the updated instructions issued by the supervisory authorities, in particular the examination and evaluation of regulatory controls, the submission of reports on time and the rectification of all outstanding observations in the bank. - Continue to monitor and assess the risks facing the Bank in the international exposures and take the necessary measures to control the risks and protect the bank's rights. - Follow up reports issued by the Internal Audit Department, Compliance Department, and Risk Department to rectify all the observations and gaps in the bank's departments and branches. - Rectify all regulatory observations and gaps highlighted by the Internal Audit Department and the External Auditor and establish adequate controls to prevent their recurrence in a way to enhance the internal control systems. - Conduct a comprehensive assessment of the Bank's strategy for representative offices. - Rectify all the AML/CFT observations made in the reports of the regulators/the Internal Audit Department and the external auditor, whether in the Head Office or the overseas branches of the bank.
+- Complete the implementation of all recommendations issued by the Audit, Compliance and Risk Committee, and take all necessary measures to maintain compliance with the same. - Fully comply with the requirements of the Governance Code and the updated instructions issued by the regulatory authorities, in particular the examination and evaluation of regulatory controls, the submission of reports on time and the rectification of all outstanding observations in the bank. - Continue to monitor and assess the risks facing the bank in the international exposures and take the necessary measures to control the risks and protect the bank's rights. - Follow up all the reports issued by the Internal Audit Department, Compliance Department, and Risk Department to rectify all the observations and gaps in the bank's departments and branches. - Rectify all regulatory observations and gaps highlighted by the Internal Audit Department and the External Auditor and establish adequate controls to prevent their recurrence in a way to enhance the internal control systems. - Review the business strategies in the bank's branches in Qatar and increase their efficiencies. - Conduct a comprehensive assessment of the Bank's strategy for the overseas branches. - Rectify all the AML/CFT observations made in the reports of the regulators/the Internal Audit Department and the external auditor, whether in the Head Office or the overseas branches of the bank.
 The concerned departments must also be followed up on to ensure that the necessary corrective actions are taken in response to the observations. - Issue instructions to concerned department heads to address all critical issues and gaps highlighted in the Compliance Department report and the annual MLRO report. - Issue instructions to concerned department heads to complete the updating of all customer data, especially those related to AML/ CFT requirements. - Rectify all observations contained in the reports issued by regulators, namely, Qatar Central Bank, Central Bank of Kuwait, Central Bank of the UAE and the Reserve Bank of India. - Make the required efforts to improve the quality of the credit portfolio and address the credit concentration at the level of customer or his group as well as non-performing facilities, especially credit with large limits.
-This is in addition to addressing all aspects related to assessing the bank's operational risks at the level of departments and overseas branches. - Take the necessary measures to complete compliance with the legislative requirements for the 2022 World Cup. - Emphasize the need for the bank to comply with the regulatory ratios issued by the regulatory authorities and take the necessary measures when necessary. - Address and complete all aspects of the business continuity project for the bank and its overseas branches. - Address gaps related to information security technology and cybersecurity framework, as well as all other related risks for head office and overseas branches. - Discuss the financial statements of the subsidiary "Sharq Insurance Company" along with the reports of both the Internal Audit Department and MLRO of the company.
+This is in addition to addressing all aspects related to assessing the bank's operational risks at the level of departments and overseas branches. - Emphasize the need for the bank to comply with the regulatory ratios issued by the regulatory authorities and take the necessary measures in this regard when necessary. - Address and complete all aspects of the business continuity project for the bank and its overseas branches. - Address gaps related to information security technology and cybersecurity framework, as well as all other related risks for Head Office and overseas branches. - Discuss the financial statements of the subsidiary "Sharq Insurance Company" along with the reports of both the Internal Audit Department and MLRO of the company. - Develop plans for provision-making mechanism for the bank's portfolio.